buildplan/buildplan.github.io/rsync-backup-script/getting-started.md

       * **Explanation**: The `>/dev/null 2>&1` part redirects all standard output (`stdout`) and standard error (`stderr`), preventing `cron` from sending unnecessary emails.
 This is safe because the script manages its own detailed logging and failure notifications.
 For help building cron schedules, you can use a tool like [crontab.guru](https://crontab.guru/).

-#### Special Modes & Use Cases
+### Special Modes & Use Cases

+  * **`--restore`**: Launch the powerful interactive restore wizard to recover files from a primary backup or the recycle bin.
-  * `--dry-run`: Use this to safely preview changes before a major system upgrade or after modifying the exclusion list.
+  * **`--dry-run`**: Use this to safely preview changes before a major system upgrade or after modifying the exclusion list.
-  * `--checksum`: Run this periodically (e.g., monthly) to verify the integrity of your backup archive and guard against silent data corruption.
+  * **`--checksum`**: Run this periodically (e.g., monthly) to verify the integrity of your backup archive and guard against silent data corruption.
 This is more CPU and I/O intensive than a standard backup.
-  * `--summary`: A faster alternative to `--checksum` for a quick check to see if any files are out of sync.
+  * **`--summary`**: A faster alternative to `--checksum` for a quick check to see if any files are out of sync.
-  * `--test`: Run this once after setup and any time you modify `backup.conf` to ensure your configuration is valid before the next scheduled run.
+  * **`--test`**: Run this once after setup and any time you modify `backup.conf` to ensure your configuration is valid before the next scheduled run.

 -----